 If a second battery has to be installed in a vehicle with only one battery, install the associated cables/components and adapt them to the Volkswagen system architecture.
 The additional battery must have the same technology and performance specification as the existing battery.
-Alternatively, systems with one or two batteries can be upgraded to AGM high-performance batteries: system with H7 AGM dual battery (J1N), H8 AGM dual battery (J0B) or H8 AGM single battery (J0B).
+Alternatively, systems with one or two batteries can be upgraded to AGM high-performance batteries: system with H7 AGM dual battery (PR number J1N+8FB), H8 AGM dual battery (PR number J0B+8FF) or H8 AGM single battery (PR number J0B+8FA).